jordancrawfordnz/kauri-energy-monitor/README.md

 7. Run `npm run setup` to setup dependencies for the API.
 8. Run `npm --prefix frontend run setup` to setup dependencies for the frontend.

+**If you just want a production instance on an Ubuntu VM, see "Installing Production on Ubuntu" below.**

+*Note:* If you have trouble building the frontend on a system with low memory (~1gb), it may be that Step 8 above is running out of memory and not installing all the npm dependencies properly.
+Try installing `gifsicle` and `optipng-bin` before calling `run setup`.

 ### Running in Development
 When running in development, it's easiest to run the frontend and API separately.